byrkbrk/conditional-ddpm/README.md

 ~~~
 Above, please change `your-device` input, as either `cuda` or `mps`.

-In order to sample, run:
+In order to sample from a (pre-trained) checkpoint, run:
 ~~~
-python3 sample.py --checkpoint-name pre_trained_mnist_checkpoint_49.pth --n-samples 400 --n-images-per-row 20 --device your-device
+python3 sample.py pre_trained_mnist_checkpoint_49.pth --n-samples 400 --n-images-per-row 20 --device your-device
 ~~~

-Results (jpeg and gif files) will be saved into `generated-images` directory, and are seen below.
+Results (jpeg and gif files) will be saved into `generated-images` directory, and are seen below where each two rows represents a class label (in total 20 rows and 10 classes).

 <div style="display: flex;">